cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/http-restful-api-v3/metrics.rst

 In a query, the optional ``groupBy``​parameter defines a list of tags whose values are used to build multiple timeseries.
 All data points that have the same values in tags specified in the ``groupBy`` parameter will form a single timeseries.
-You define multiple tags for grouping by providing a comma-separated list.
+You can define multiple tags for grouping by providing a comma-separated list.

 .. list-table::